-Could you reduce your monthly health insurance premium or what you pay out of pocket for healthcare expenses covered by your Obamacare plan?
-Perhaps.
+Could you reduce your monthly health insurance premium or what you pay out of pocket for healthcare expenses covered by your major medical insurance policy?

-The Affordable Care Act’s premium tax credits and cost-sharing reductions can help many Americans lower their health insurance premiums and out-of-pocket costs.
-However, to take advantage of these subsidies, you must both:
+Premium tax credits and cost-sharing reductions available through the Affordable Care Act (ACA), which is also known as Obamacare, help many Americans lower their health insurance premiums and out-of-pocket costs.
+However, to take advantage of these subsidies, you must both1:

-- Buy your health insurance plan from a state-based or federally facilitated exchange.
+- Buy your individual major medical health insurance plan from a state-based or federally facilitated exchange, and

 - Meet household income guidelines related to the subsidy, or subsidies, for which you apply.

 Begin Coverage in 3 Easy Steps!

 Premium tax credits and cost-sharing reductions have different income limits based on the federal poverty level (i.e., poverty guidelines).
 They are as follows: